Quick Answers for U.S. Taxpayers with Singapore CPFIS, SRS and Unit Trusts

 | ILP fund allocation change | Sub-fund disposition review | AIA / Prudential / Great Eastern / Manulife ILP switch |

 Many Singapore platform actions create no obvious local tax event.
 Under PFIC rules, they are not invisible.
-CPFIS switches, SRS ETF sales, robo-advisor rebalances, ILP fund changes, UCITS ETF trades, cash-management redemptions, elections, and distributions can all feed Form 8621.
+CPFIS switches, SRS ETF sales, robo-advisor rebalances, ILP fund changes, UCITS ETF trades, cash-management redemptions, elections, and distributions can all feed a Form 8621 workpaper review.

 A defective or missing Form 8621 can keep the limitations period open under IRC §6501(c)(8) for items related to the missing information.
 If the failure is not due to reasonable cause, the exposure can extend beyond the PFIC item.